Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Experiments

 where $M$ is the number of top recommended items, $GT_u$ is the set of items user $u$ likes during testing, $REL_{u}\left(M\right)$ is the set of top $M$ recommended items for user $u$.
 NDCG stands for normalized discounted cumulative gain, and $NDCG@N$ for top $N$ recommended items is defined as follow:

 Here, \( REL_N \) represents a list of the top \( N \) most relevant items, sorted in ascending order.
 The function \( r(i) \) indicates the relevance of the item ranked at position \( i \), where \( r(i) \) takes a value of \( 1 \) if the item is relevant, and \( 0 \) if it is irrelevant.
-MRR focuses on the rank of the first relevant item in the recommendation list:

-where \(first_{u}\) represents the rank or position of the first relevant item for user \(u\).
 MAP is calculated as the mean of the average precision values across all users:

 where \(P@i\) is precision at $i$.
 We next introduce fairness metrics.

 Here, \(SRC\left(\cdot,\cdot\right)\) calculates Spearman's rank correlation, \(\tilde{O}_{u}^{+}\) represents items in the test profile of user $u$, \(rank_{u}\left(x\right)\) signifies the ranking of item $x$ that the model predicts for user $u$ and \(d_{x}\) is the degree of node \(x\).
 PRU investigates the correlation between items' popularity and their ranking position in each user's recommendation list.
 This metric ranges between $-1$ and $1$, where $-1$ indicates the model is in its best state considering fairness, and $1$ means unpopular items are placed at the tail of the recommendation list. $PRI$ is defined as follows: